codynhanpham/wordle-solver/README.md

 An simple app that helps solving Wordle problems

 ## How to Use
 *Currently the app requires a NodeJS environment, just because I wrote and tested it in NodeJS and didn't have time to make any nice looking GUI.
 So CLI it is!
 I'll try to make a browser interface later.
-For easy access, I also release some standalone executable files for Windows, macOS, and Linux, in case you don't what to bother with installing NodeJS and all that jazz.*
+For easy access, I also bundled some standalone executable files for Windows, macOS, and Linux, in case you don't what to bother with installing NodeJS and all that jazz.*

 ### Run a standalone executable file from the latest release
-The easy and straight forward way to get the code up and running on your device is go to the [release page](https://github.com/codynhanpham/wordle-solver/releases) and download the appropriate executable file for your operating system.
+The easy and straight forward way to get the code up and running on your device is go to the [releases page](https://github.com/codynhanpham/wordle-solver/releases), find the latest release, and download the appropriate executable file for your operating system.

 There is a small chance that you will receive a warning from Windows when try to open the `wordle-solver-cli-win.exe`.
 That's totally fine and you can just click on Run Anyway to start the program.
 Windows requires any `.exe` file to have a digital code certificate to be considered "safe," however, this is a project I make for fun and the certificate cost $150+ per year, so no, I won't do it.